Quantum-Accelerators/quacc/README.md

 3. Enable a seamless interface with much of the software infrastructure powering the [Materials Project](https://materialsproject.org).

-**Disclaimer**: Currently, this package is under active development, and API-breaking changes should be expected.
+**Disclaimer**: Currently, this package is under active development.
 Questions and bug reports are always welcome!

 ## Installation